The best Mac for video editing, all thoroughly tested and reviewed

 Both Macs and PCs can be used for video editing, and each has its own advantages and disadvantages.

-Macs are known for their excellent performance, stability and software optimisation, making them a popular choice among professional video editors.
+Macs are known for their excellent performance, stability and software optimisation, making them a popular choice among pro video editors.
 Macs and MacBooks come equipped with powerful processors, high-speed storage and dedicated graphics cards that are optimised for video editing software such as Final Cut Pro and Adobe Premiere Pro.
-Macs also have a reputation for colour accuracy and high-quality displays, which is important for professional video editing.
+They also have a reputation for colour accuracy and high-quality displays.
+See our best MacBooks for college guide if you're a student.

 On the other hand, PCs offer a wider range of hardware options and can be more affordable than Macs, especially when it comes to building a custom system.
 Additionally, professional video-editing apps such as Adobe Premiere Pro and DaVinci Resolve are available on Mac and PC, so you can choose the best platform for you.